laggerstatten/UdacityDEND_Capstone/README.md

 2. verify Spark can run in environment
 3. define paths to input data
 4. create Spark session
-5. process input files, store data as parquet files, output is storms dataframe, tracks dataframe
+5. process HURDAT input files, store data as parquet files, output is storms dataframe, tracks dataframe
 6. join resulting dataframes, store data as parquet files, output is joined table
 7. perform data QC checks on table
+8. process NEXRAD input files, store data as parquet files, output is stations dataframe, samples dataframe
+9. perform data QC checks on table

 ### Step 4: Run Pipelines to Model the Data
 #### 4.1 Create the data model
 *Build the data pipelines to create the data model.*
+> The data pipeline for this process esists across the following files: etl.py, all_etl.py, hurdat_etl.py, nexrad_etl.py.